iandennismiller/test-maker/docs/Exam Process.md

 ### before the exam begins, students may:

-- fill out the candidate/signature form before the exam begins
+- fill out the candidate/signature form
-- write name on the answer sheet and fill in the name bubbles before the exam begins
+- write name on the answer sheet and fill in the name bubbles
-- write student ID on the answer sheet and fill in the bubbles before the exam begins
+- write student ID on the answer sheet and fill in the bubbles

 ### once the exam begins, students must: